Skip to main content

 identifiersSee the Identifier Object Format aboveYes

-results_tokenIgnored; Hexadecimal string (length of 16).No
+results_tokenIgnored; Hexadecimal string (length: 32).No

 request_uuidIgnored; Random UUID.No